retrogrand/LogosOS/README.md

 ---

-## 🧬 SECTION 1.1 — ANIMATA: PATTERNED MATTER WITH PATTERNS THAT MATTER [Ce7]
+## 🧬 SECTION 1.1 — Animata

 Animata are systems that resist pure drift by **selectively maintaining coherence**.
 They (1) record distinctions (Δs), (2) evaluate salience, and (3) re-express them to sustain identity through flux.
+Simply put, *Animata are patterns of matter with patterns that matter*.
+[Ce7]

 In LogosOS terms:
 - **Resonance Core** remembers what mattered (**Context**).